 A native of Oliver, Georgia, Phil is the son of Duane and Diane Graham.
-He graduated from Screven County High School in 2002 and is married to Audie Graham.The couple resides in Sylvania and they have a daughter, Sophie Anne.
+He graduated from Screven County High School in 2002 and is married to Audie Graham.The couple resides in Sylvania and they have two daughters, Sophie Anne and Sadie Adaline.
 He is a member of the Sylvania Rotary Club, the Ogeechee Technical College Board of Trustees, The Sylvania Downtown Development Authority, and volunteer with the Friends of Screven County Animal Shelter.

 Ed Thompson, a native and lifelong resident of Screven County, is the son of Leo E. Thompson, Sr. and Catherine Tebeau Thompson.